HandCash/handcash-connect-sdk-docs/docs/getting-started.md

 A `CloudAccount` requires the following:

 - **application credentials**: `appId` and `appSecret`.
 Don't have them yet?
 [Get your app credentials.](https://github.com/HandCash/handcash-connect-sdk-nodejs/)
-- **userAuthorizationToken**: It represents the authorization users grant to your application in order to access to their _HandCash Account_.
+- **userAuthorizationToken**: represents the authorization granted by the user to your application, this may be used to access to their _HandCash Account_.
 [Find more about the user authorization process.](user-authorization.md)

 ```javascript
 const { HandCashCloudAccount } = require('handcash-connect');